-One of the things I was worried about when it came to having 2 children was the pushchair situation.
+One of the things I was worried about when it came to having 2 children was the baby travel system situation.
 Piglet is at that awkward in between stage where he can walk quite far, and wants to walk too, but often it is too far or he’s too slow or it’s simply not safe to have him running free.
 Team that with a baby that quite likes to be carried and I had visions of pushing around an empty double pram with one child strapped to my chest and the other running wild.
+The Maxi-Cosi Zelia offers an interesting solution.

 My first impressions were really good.
 I managed to get the Zelia all set up within about 10 minutes, even in our over crowded spare bedroom.
 It didn’t take me long to work out how to get it up and down and make the change from carrycot to seat.
 I found using the pram very intuitive and, although I have had over 2 years of practice with pushchairs by this point, I am confident even a first time parent would be able to get to grips with it in no time at all.